best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

 EDITOR’S NOTE: The DeWalt DXH75KT Kerosene Heater is our number one choice of a kerosene heater.
-It is a very durable and rugged heater that has a fantastic heat output and thermostat control.
-If you are looking for a high-quality kerosene heater for efficiently heating larger areas then this is the model to go for.
+It is a very durable, rugged heater with a fantastic heat output and thermostat control.
+If you are looking for a high-quality kerosene heater for efficiently heating larger areas, this is the model to choose.

 2. Pro-Temp Torpedo 45,000 BTU Kerosene Heater Review

 This is another high-quality heater that has a high heat output of 45,000 BTU.
 It is a conventional kerosene heater that uses forced air to quickly warm up pretty large areas.
-We found it very easy to start this kerosene heater thanks to the electronic ignition feature.
-There are good controls on this heater including a variable heat control.
+We found it very easy to start this kerosene heater thanks to its electronic ignition.
+There are good controls on this heater, including a variable heat control.

 pro-temp-torpedo-45000-btu-kerosene-heater-review

-The Pro-Temp Torpedo 45,000 BTU Kerosene Heater will effectively heat up an area of over 1100 square feet.
+The Pro-Temp Torpedo 45,000 BTU Kerosene Heater effectively heats an area of over 1100 square feet.
 Our tests of this kerosene heater confirmed this.
-We were able to run this kerosene heater for over 12 hours on a single 5-gallon tank of kerosene so it is a fuel-efficient heater as well.
+We were able to run this kerosene heater for over 12 hours on a single 5-gallon tank of kerosene, making it fuel-efficient as well.

-We found it easy to move this kerosene heater around and the easy-grip handle is helpful.
-It weighs around 28 pounds so it is not that heavy for a conventional heater with this kind of power.
-You get a pressure gauge and a fuel gauge with this kerosene heater which is very useful and convenient.
+We found it easy to move this kerosene heater around, and the easy-grip handle is helpful.
+It weighs around 28 pounds, so it is not that heavy for a conventional heater of this power.
+This kerosene heater comes with a pressure gauge and a fuel gauge, which are very useful and convenient.

 The only problem that we found with the Pro-Temp Torpedo 45,000 BTU Kerosene Heater is the noise level.
-Compared to other high-heat output kerosene heaters it does make quite a lot of noise.
-This is not a problem on a noisy building site but could be pretty irritating if you use it at home.
-Other than that it is a great heater.
+Compared to other high-output kerosene heaters, it makes quite a bit of noise.
+This is not a problem on a noisy building site, but it could be pretty irritating if you use it at home.
+Other than that, it is a great heater.

 BUY NOW AT AMAZON.COM